wan-hazem/discord-bot/readme.md

 # About the bot
-This is a pretty simple music bot writen in Pyhton 3.8.3, that includes:
+This is a pretty simple music bot writen in Pyhton 3.8.3.
+If you'd like to add my bot to your server, click [this link](https://discord.com/api/oauth2/authorize?client_id=713781013830041640&permissions=334622423&scope=bot).<br>If you have any issues or ideas, you can also join the bot's discord server [here](https://discord.gg/kGTku7H).<br>
+Here's a command list:

 | Category |           Description            |
 |----------|----------------------------------|